 Tens of thousands protest in Hong Kong over jailing of democracy activists

-Thousands of people marched in temperatures above 30 degrees Celsius (86 Fahrenheit) to the Court of Final Appeal, carrying placards and banners denouncing the jailing of the activists.
+Thousands of people marched in temperatures above 30°C to the Court of Final Appeal, carrying placards and banners denouncing the jailing of the activists.

 Former student leader Lester Shum, who helped to organise Sunday's rally, said the number of protesters was the highest since the "Umbrella Movement" pro-democracy protests in 2014 that paralysed major roads in the financial centre for 79 days.